AdityaGoyal1999/Recursive-Functions/README.md

 # Recursive-Functions
-# Recursive Functions

-<p> Recursion is a little hard technique but yet it is really powerful to use.<p>
+<p> Recursion is a little hard technique and can be intimidating in the beginning yet it is really powerful to use.<p>

 <p> The file contains-
 <ul>